 IRRITABLE BOWEL SYNDROME PROTOCOLS

-There is lots of information on the internet about Irritable Bowel Syndrome so this article will suggest some simple protocols on how to treat this condition from a Herbalist’s point of view.
+This article will suggest some simple protocols for treating this condition from a Herbalist’s point of view.
 Firstly though, a recap of factors to be looked at with this condition.

-Symptoms of IBS may include – Bloating, excessive gas, pain in lower Gut relieved by passing wind, Alternating constipation or Diarrhea, indigestion, nausea, and an urgent desire to defecate at times.
-One does not need to have all of these symptoms for IBS, but if one has one or two and they are persistent over time then IBS will be suspected.
+Symptoms of IBS may include – Bloating, excessive gas, pain in the lower gut relieved by passing wind, Alternating constipation or Diarrhea, indigestion, nausea, and an urgent desire to defecate at times.
+One does not need to have all of these symptoms for IBS, but if one has one or two and is persistent over time, IBS will be suspected.

 IBS is a dysregulated GUT – the Digestive function has been compromised over some time and now has reached a critical point of dysfunction

 Contributing factors include -stress, food allergies, food sensitivity, poor digestive function, lack of enzymes/ irritated vagus nerve / dysregulated immune system, body toxicity, emotional issues, and dysregulated Gut flora.

 Some suggestions to keep things simple are as follows –

 1. If acute, then follow a Fodmaps diet to settle things down.
 The Fodmaps diet is not meant to be followed for life but is helpful to identify foods that can trigger Symptoms and or allergenic reactions.
 The fodmap diet should be followed until symptoms get better or settle as other methods to assist digestive function.